typ-AhmedSleem/Silence-Android/BUILDING.md

 Contributing code
 -----------------

-Code contributions should be sent via github as pull requests, from feature branches [as explained here](https://help.github.com/articles/using-pull-requests).
+Code contributions should be sent via GitLab as merge requests, from feature branches.